-Upon filing and effectiveness of the Company's Registration Statement on Form S-1, which was declared effective by the SEC on October 30, 2018, and provided other closing conditions are met, from time to time over the term of the Purchase Agreement, the Company shall have the right, but not the obligation, to direct the Investor to purchase shares of the Company's common stock (the "Put Shares") in a maximum amount of \$1,000,000, provided that the number of Put Shares shall not exceed 250% of the Average Daily Trading Volume (as defined in the Purchase Agreement).
-At any time and from time to time during the 3-year term of the Purchase Agreement (the "Commitment Period"), the Company may deliver a notice to Investor (the "Put Notice") and shall deliver the Put Shares to Investor via DWAC (as defined in the Purchase Agreement) within two trading days.
-The purchase price (the "Purchase Price") for the Put Shares shall equal 87.5% of the one lowest daily volume weighted average price on the Principal Market (as defined in the Purchase Agreement) (as reported by Bloomberg Finance L.P.) during the five trading days immediately following the date the Investor receives the Put Shares via DWAC associated with the applicable Put Notice (the "Valuation Period").
-The closing of a Put Notice shall occur within one trading day following the end of the respective Valuation Period, whereby (i) the Investor Shall deliver the Investment Amount (as defined below) to the Company by wire transfer of immediately available funds and (ii) Investor shall return surplus Put Shares if the value of the Put Shares delivered to the Investor causes the Company to exceed the maximum commitment amount.
-The Company shall not deliver another Put Notice to Investor within ten trading days of a prior Put Notice.
-The "Investment Amount" means the aggregate Purchase Price for the Put Shares purchased by the Investor, minus clearing costs payable to the Investor's broker or to the Company's transfer agent for the issuance of the Put Shares (the "Clearing Costs").
+Upon filing and effectiveness of the Company's Registration Statement on Form S-1, which was declared effective by the SEC on October 30, 2018, and provided other closing conditions are met, from time to time over the term of the Purchase Agreement, the Company had the right, but not the obligation, to direct the Investor to purchase shares of the Company's common stock (the "L2 Put Shares") in a maximum amount of \$1,000,000, provided that the number of L2 Put Shares did not exceed 250% of the Average Daily Trading Volume (as defined in the L2 Purchase Agreement).
+At any time and from time to time during the 3-year term of the L2 Purchase Agreement (the "Commitment Period"), the Company had the right to deliver a notice L2 Capital (the "L2 Put Notice") and was obligated to deliver the Put Shares to Investor via DWAC (as defined in the L2 Purchase Agreement) within two trading days.
+The purchase price (the "L2 Purchase Price") for the Put Shares was 87.5% of the one lowest daily volume weighted average price on the Principal Market (as defined in the L2 Purchase Agreement) (as reported by Bloomberg Finance L.P.) during the five trading days immediately following the date L2 Capital receives the L2 Put Shares via DWAC associated with the applicable Put Notice (the "L2 Valuation Period").
+The closing of a Put Notice occurred within one trading day following the end of the respective L2 Valuation Period, whereby (i) L2 Capital was obligated to deliver the L2 Investment Amount (as defined below) to the Company by wire transfer of immediately available funds and (ii) L2 Capital was obligated to return surplus L2 Put Shares if the value of the L2 Put Shares delivered to L2 Capital caused the Company to exceed the maximum commitment amount.
+The Company could not deliver another L2 Put Notice to L2 Capital within ten trading days of a prior Put Notice.
+The "L2 Investment Amount" means the aggregate L2 Purchase Price for the L2 Put Shares purchased by L2 Capital, minus clearing costs due to L2 Capital's broker or to the Company's transfer agent for the issuance of the L2 Put Shares (the "L2 Clearing Costs").

-The right of the Company to issue and sell the Put Shares to the Investor is subject to the satisfaction of certain closing conditions, including, but not limited to, (i) the Company's Registration Statement on Form S-1 registering for resale by the Investor of the Put Shares and Commitment Shares continuing to be effective as was declared by the U.S. Securities and Exchange Commission (the "SEC") on October 30, 2018, (ii) accuracy of the Company's representations and warranties, (iii) the Company's performance under the Purchase Agreement in all material respects, (iv) no suspension of trading or delisting of the Company's common stock, (v) limitation of the Investor's beneficial ownership to no more than 9.99%, (vi) the Company maintaining its DWAC-eligible status, (vii) the Company maintaining a sufficient share reserve, and (viii) the minimum pricing for the Put Shares must exceed \$0.0001.
+The right of the Company to issue and sell the L2 Put Shares to L2 Capital was subject to the satisfaction of certain closing conditions, including, but not limited to, (i) the Company's Registration Statement on Form S-1 registering for resale by the Investor of the L2 Put Shares and Commitment Shares continuing to be effective as was declared by the U.S. Securities and Exchange Commission (the "SEC") on October 30, 2018, (ii) accuracy of the Company's representations and warranties, (iii) the Company's performance under the L2 Purchase Agreement in all material respects, (iv) no suspension of trading or delisting of the Company's common stock, (v) limitation of L2 Capital's beneficial ownership to no more than 9.99%, (vi) the Company maintaining its DWAC-eligible status, (vii) the Company maintaining a sufficient share reserve, and (viii) the minimum pricing for the L2 Put Shares must exceed \$0.0001.

-Pursuant to the terms of the Registration Rights Agreement, the Company filed the Registration Statement on October 17, 2018 and the Registration Statement was declared effective by the SEC on October 30, 2018.
+Pursuant to the terms of the L2 Registration Rights Agreement, the Company filed the L2 Registration Statement on October 17, 2018 and the Registration Statement was declared effective by the SEC on October 30, 2018.